 According to the HR functions, the benefits, bonuses, rewards, and salaries will be provided to full-time employees.

 As it suggests, part-time employment is a job type where the working hours are lesser than the corresponding full-time employment.
 A part-time employee is generally assigned 30 hours of work in a week.
 But there is no rule for the total working hours employees need to complete.
+If a company hires someone on a freelance basis, such as a 1099 employee, there is even more flexibility.
+For example, if you hire college students online, you can hire them freelance, which is different from part-time and different rules apply.

 For instance, one employer can assign a total of 35 hours of work, while others may assign 30 hours to confirm attendance punctuality.